h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

     ![sample-grad-cam-visualization](assets/sample-grad-cam-visualization.png)

     - The **Grad-CAM** visualization samples allow us to see where the model looked when generating a prediction and probability.
 In the two pair images on the top left corner, we see the images being label as part of the *True* class (1).
-In this sample, we see the model observed in the middle left part of the image when saying that this model belongs to the *True* class and that the probability is 0.852.
+In this sample, we see that the model observed the middle left part of the image when deciding that this model belongs to the *True* class and that its probability is 0.852.

 **Note**: For time series and Automatic Image Model experiments, you can view detailed insights while an experiment is running or after an experiment is complete by clicking on the **Insights** option.